Q: How do get my exam to the Academic Support Center (ASC) for student testing?

 Q: What if I suspect that a student has some sort of a disability?
 What should I do?

 A: As an educator you often see problems in the classroom with students who you know are trying their best but somehow are not producing to the level of their effort.
 Speak with the student.
 They are probably as frustrated as you are about their situation.
 If they seem open to doing something about it, strongly recommend that they meet with the SDSS Coordinator.
-You may even call the Coordinator to let the student make an appointment right then.

 A: There are core requirements for each course and what is necessary for every student to be proficient in order to receive the grades that you determine.
 However, adjustments may be required based on the student’s documentation that do not compromise the content of the course or the requirements for satisfactory course completion.
 These would be determined through the SDSS office in consultation with you and the student.
 Academic adjustments may include adaptations in the way specific courses are conducted, the use of auxiliary equipment and support staff, or modifications that do not compromise the course content.